Last Updated on

 - Backed by Leupold’s Full or Limited Lifetime Guarantee

-To glass it up, the Leupold BX-1 McKenzie 10×42 binoculars are excellent little optics which is why we gave them a spot on our ‘Best Binoculars Under $200’ list which you can check out right here.
+To glass it up, the Leupold BX-1 McKenzie 10×42 binoculars are excellent little optics which is why we gave them a spot on our list of the best binoculars under $200.

 However, there’s been a few complaints about quality from stiff focus rings to lens assemblies popping out and only being able to glass close range.
 Despite this, the complaints seem to be the exception to the rule.
 A few duds here and there don’t define the McKenzie line.
 A quick complaint in to customer service, and your warranty should cover the dud.